FAQs

 Around 80% of the waste we collect from you will go to a waste transfer station, where it is responsibly sorted and separated to reduce the amount of waste going into our landfills.

-All recyclables then go on to create new raw materials such as newspapers, aluminium, wood chip and many more.
+All recyclables then go on to create new raw materials such as newspapers, aluminium, wood chips and many more.
 There is usually around 20% left that then has to go to a landfill site, which is covered with a membrane so that the rubbish doesn’t affect the surrounding area.